yoshito-n-students/radial_menu_ros/README.md

 ## Pkg: radial_menu_rviz
 ### Rviz plugin: RadialMenu
 * Visualizes subscribed menu states as a radial menu
-* Shows the menu when the menu is being opened
+* Shows the menu when the menu is being enabled

 ### Rviz plugin: HorizontalMenu
 * Visualizes subscribed menu states as a single-lined menu